 Scrabble Word StringsCLIENT / Hasbro

-Accepted into the 2013 Sundance Film Festival!
+Premiered in competition at the 2013 Sundance Film Festival!

 Starring Jessica Biel, Kaya Scodelario, Jimmi Simpson, Alfred Molina and Francis O'Connor, MRB produced this film about a troubled girl (Emanuel) becoming preoccupied with her mysterious new neighbor (Linda), who bears a striking resemblance to her dead mother.
 In offering to baby-sit Linda's newborn, Emanuel unwittingly enters a fragile, fictional world, of which she becomes the gatekeeper.